-One of the coolest additions we’ve made in the past couple of months is community to-do lists!
+One of the coolest additions we’ve made in the past couple of months is Community Checklists!
 Keep reading to learn about these expert-created job site templates, how to access them in your account, and why you should use them.

-Community to-do lists are to-do list templates created by industry experts for CompanyCam users.
+Community Checklists are list templates created by industry experts for CompanyCam users.
 These span various trades and interests from roofing, HVAC, and painting to job site safety and employee onboarding.

 CompanyCam’s trades experts built more than a dozen ready-to-use templates for contractors.
 Most of these were made by subject-matter experts, like Abide Safety Company and Solutions For You, to share their expertise and processes with CompanyCam contractors.

 Here are a few examples:

 The CompanyCam team put together five roofing and exterior checklists.
 The five cover roofing damage inspections, siding and window installs, and more.

 A few roofing task templates made in collaboration with some of the biggest names in trade are in the works, so be sure to check the Community Checklists tab periodically for those to drop.

 Checklists for Supplementing Insurance Claims